 Perhaps both political parties have overlooked the ultimate solution to healthcare: better than Obamacare or any Republican plan?

-Instead of leaving ourselves at the mercy of either the government or the insurance companies, what if we changed the paradigm: where each religion was responsible for ensuring and insuring the health and well-being of its members, that the government would eventually fully exit the healthcare business?
+Instead of leaving ourselves at the mercy of either the government or the insurance companies, what if we changed the paradigm: where we let each religion be responsible for ensuring and insuring the health and well-being of its members, after which the government would eventually fully exit the healthcare business?

 Would we see a complete transformation of the healthcare landscape?
 How would this new paradigm change the influence and power of the pharmaceutical industry?
 Would we see a change in the discussion about immigration?
 Would we see a new type of healthy competition that drives costs down: each religion optimizing its strategies in order to maximize health/wellness and thereby provide its members with a better value than its competitors?